ripsawridge/site/contents/content/cma/2024/soct-kranzhorn.md

   - 1000
 ---

-### Kranzhorn
+Nice hike up and down.

-_October 6, 2024_
+{% image /cmaimages/2024/IMG_2222.jpg %}

-Nice hike up and down, 3:15 round trip with a 30 minute rest at the Hut.
+Enjoyed a beer and a book on the way down.